padilladaniela/School_District_Analysis/README.md

 ## Results

-- How is the district summary affected?
 - The district summary is not very efected by us removing the ninth grade scores.
 We removed 461 students out of 39,170 students.

 ![district_summary](https://github.com/padilladaniela/School_District_Analysis/blob/main/school_district_summary.png)

-- How is the school summary affected?
 - The school summary is also not very affected by the changes.

 ![school_summary](https://github.com/padilladaniela/School_District_Analysis/blob/main/School_summary.png)

 - Prior to replacing the ninth grader's math and reading scores for THS, the school was doing relatevely low with as 65% overall passing percentage.
 After our changes, their overall passing percentange increaded to 91%.

-#*Step 3.
+*Step 3.
 Refactor the code in Step 2 to replace the math scores with NaN.**

 -*student_data_df.loc[(student_data_df["school_name"] == "Thomas High School") & (student_data_df["grade"] == "9th"), ["reading_score"]] = np.nan*

 -*student_data_df.loc[(student_data_df["school_name"] == "Thomas High School") & (student_data_df["grade"] == "9th"), ["math_score"]] = np.nan*

 - How does replacing the ninth-grade scores affect the following:

 - Math and reading scores by grade

 ![math and reading scores by grade](https://github.com/padilladaniela/School_District_Analysis/blob/main/reading_scores_per_grade.png)